-BCG Matrix (Growth-Share Matrix) - Definition
+BCG Matrix (Growth-Share Matrix) - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 - Professionalism & Career Development

 Law, Transactions, & Risk Management

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 Table of ContentsWhat is the BCG Growth-Share Matrix?Structure of the BCG MatrixThe AxesApplying the BCG Matrix to a BusinessMetrics and Scale of the BCG MatrixPlotting Strategic Business UnitsAdvantages of BCG Matrix Limitations of BCG Matrix Academic Research on Share-Growth Matrix

 The BCG matrix, also known as the growth-share matrix, was created by the Boston Consulting Group, a prestigious business consulting firm.
 The purpose of the matrix is to allow a corporation that has multiple business units or is the parent company holding multiple businesses to categorize and examine those businesses based upon their market share and growth rates.
 These sub-businesses are known as strategic business units.